manojpramesh/solidity-cheatsheet/README.md

 ### View or Constant Functions

-Functions can be declared `view` or `constant` in which case they promise not to modify the state.
+Functions can be declared `view` or `constant` in which case they promise not to modify the state, but can read from them.

 ```
 function f(uint a) view returns (uint) {
-    return a * b;
+    return a * b; // where b is a storage variable
 }
 ```